Real Stories

 These are real stories from mothers across Australia who have moved through pregnancy, birth, and postpartum while navigating depression, anxiety, OCD, trauma, bipolar disorder, psychosis, and recovery.

-My hope is that these stories help reduce stigma, offer information about support services available, and inspire those on their own healing journey.
+My hope is that these stories help reduce stigma, offer insight into the support and services that can help, and inspire those on their own healing journey.
 More than anything, I hope you know you’re not alone.

 Thank you for trusting me with your stories — it’s an honour I don’t take lightly.